SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_SciReports_2015.md

 responses were the greatest and aberrant changes in microbial community structure occurs {Zackular, 2013 #3305} (Figure 1A).
 With this treatment, there was a significant decrease in the number of tumors (Figure 5).
-These results suggest that the gut microbiome-mediated effect on CRC is independent of AOM-mediated carcinogenesis.
-Furthermore, it shows that targeting the gut microbiome at later stages of tumor growth is a viable option for minimizing tumorigenesis and highlights microbiome manipulation as a potential therapeutic in CRC.
+These results suggest that the gut microbiota-mediated effect on CRC is independent of AOM-mediated carcinogenesis.
+Furthermore, it shows that targeting the gut microbiota at later stages of tumor growth is a viable option for minimizing tumorigenesis and highlights microbiota manipulation as a potential therapeutic in CRC.